Policies Pertaining to Graduate Admissions:

 For all programs, official transcripts from degree-granting institutions (undergraduate and, if applicable, graduate) and institutions where any of the required prerequisite coursework was completed are required.
 All other transcripts may be submitted as unofficial copies.
 To be reviewed for non-degree graduate admission, applicants must complete the Admissions Procedures (excluding the personal statement) AND meet all program-specific Admissions Requirements.

 Non-degree seeking students are required to remain in good academic standing (not on academic or disciplinary probation).
 Non-degree seeking students who do not enroll in three consecutive sessions must reapply for non-degree admission.
 Non-degree seeking students are not eligible for financial aid.

 International students who wish to enroll part-time at Columbia College may be considered for admission as a non-degree graduate student.
 Students must be degree seeking to be eligible for a SEVIS I-20 Form from the College at applicable locations.
 Non-degree seeking international students must show proof of English proficiency.

 Enrollment for non-degree seeking students is on a space-available basis only.
 Course selections may be limited.
 Many courses include prerequisite/corequisite requirements.
 (See course descriptions for details regarding specific courses).
 Non-degree seeking students must provide proof that course prerequisites have been met prior to enrolling in the respective course(s).
 Failure to meet these preliminary requirements may result in being dropped from the course(s).

 Changing Locations (Location Transfer)

 Students attending online, nationwide or main campus evening can cross enroll or update/change their location without needing to reapply.
-Students are encouraged to meet with an advisor at their current location prior to changing locations.
+One admitted, students are encouraged to meet with an advisor at their current location prior to changing locations.
 By meeting with an advisor, students will be able to make an informed decision prior to changing locations and taking into consideration possible impacts to:

 - Institutional aid